HugoGit39/siawd/README.md

 </p>

 <p align="justify">
-  The SiA-WD will be iteratively expanded and the information, including that for devices already existing in the database, updated for a period of at least ten years.
+  The SiA-WD will be iteratively expanded and the information, including that for devices already existing in the database, updated for a period of at least ten years (2023-2033).
 The user-friendly tool enables researchers to conveniently select the most suitable wearable for their study.
 </p>

 ## How to use the SiA Wearable Database Shiny App